3ghin5/hatelace/tpt.md

 * **Score: 50/50**

+### Finals MCQ 3

+* **Score 46/50**
+* (18) The procedure traverses this list and eventually encounters the positive value 1.
+At this point, the procedure returns true when it should return false because the list does not contain only positive values.
+My answer was wrong because it would return true, when its supposed to.
+* (32) 15 would not exceed the 4 bit integer limit
+* (41) In public cryptography, a message is encrypted with a recipient’s public key and decrypted with the recipient’s private key
+* (35) If the album was purchased and downloaded through a licensed music store, the user will not be in violation of the DMCA.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/3ghin5/hatelace/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.